feimosi/baguetteBox.js/README.md

 {
   captions: true,   // Display image captions
   buttons: true,    // Display buttons
+  async: false,     // Preload files asynchronously
   preload: 2        // How many images should be preloaded }
 ```

 ## Compatibility

-Tested on Chrome 37, Firefox 33 and IE 11.
+Tested on the following browsers.
+- IE9+
+- Firefox 3.6 and 32
+- Chrome 37
+- Opera 23

+What about IE8?
+The extra code would take to much space and make the code less readable so I decided to give up on this.

 ## Notes

-It's still a work in progress and the script works well only on modern browsers.
 Feel free to report any bugs or suggest new features!

 ## Credits